gbif/hp-ejt/about.md

 The European Journal of Taxonomy was initiated by a task force of six people from the [EDIT](http://www.e-taxonomy.eu/) (European Distributed Institute of Taxonomy) network who worked together from June 2009 to September 2011 to propose a joint journal that would solve some of the issues identified in shifting from paper to e-only publishing for institutional journals in taxonomy.
 The task force was given a mandate by the EDIT directors to investigate the need for and feasibility of launching such a joint e-journal.
 After their investigation, the task force presented a business model involving natural history institutions (NHIs).
 Five NHIs (National Museum of Natural History, Paris, France; Meise Botanic Garden, Meise, Belgium; Royal Museum for Central Africa, Tervuren, Belgium; Natural History Museum, London, United Kingdom; Institute of Natural Sciences, Brussels, Belgium) offer their financial support and/or their in-kind support (skilled publishing staff, IT staff), which provides autonomy for the journal.
 After a proofing period of the publishing model, workflow model and editorial team organisation, the first article was published on September 9th 2011.

-### Merged titles

-Several journals have been merged into the European Journal of Taxonomy:

-* Journal of Afrotropical Zoology (2004–2011)
-* Bulletin de l'Institut royal des Sciences naturelles de Belgique - Entomologie (1972–2008)
-* Bulletin de l'Institut royal des Sciences naturelles de Belgique - Biologie (1972–2008)
-* Bulletin de l'Institut royal des Sciences naturelles de Belgique - Sciences de la Terre (1972–2011)
-* Steenstrupia (1970–2012)
-* Zoologische Mededelingen (1915–2014)

 ### Journal Sponsorship

-The journal is funded and published by a consortium of 9 natural history institutions (NHIs):
+The journal is funded and published by a consortium of 10 natural history institutions (NHIs):

 * National Museum of Natural History, Paris, France (2011–)
 * Meise Botanic Garden, Meise, Belgium (2011–)